 Each week we will be updating this post with our weekly menu plans.

-You can learn a little more about our lives below the weekly plans, by clicking the Continue Reading button just below the three menus.
-Remember, these are plans and plans change.
+You can learn a little more about our lives below the weekly plans by clicking the Continue Reading button just below the three menus.
+Remember, these are plans, and plans change.
 Sometimes life alters those plans.
 Would you like a printable to help with your menu planning?

 Weekly Menu for Heather, Lisa, and Amanda:

-- Pork tenderloin with garlic mashed potatoes and broccoli
+- Salmon with rice and broccoli

 What do our households look like?

 Heather is married with six children, two are preschoolers, and four are teenagers.
 Three of the teenagers are there full-time, one is there mainly on weekends during school, but much more whenever school is not in session.
 Family nights out are generally cost-prohibitive and saved for special occasions.
-We are working hard to eliminate takeout, a habit that developed when Heather’s depression flared for most of ’21.
+We are working hard to eliminate takeout, a habit that developed when Heather’s depression flared badly for most of ’21.